sablier-labs/docs/protocol/faq/technical-glossary.md

 ### What is Ethereum?

-Sablier is built on top of Ethereum, a global, open-source platform for decentralized applications.
+Sablier is built on top of Ethereum (as well as other smart contract blockchains), a global, open-source platform for decentralized applications.
 You can read more about it on their [official website](https://ethereum.org).

 ### What are smart contracts?

 Permission-less scripts that:

-- Run on Ethereum
+- Run on a smart contract blockchain like Ethereum
 - Cannot be modified once deployed
 - Do exactly what you tell them to do